izidro2928/cinecalidad-scraper/README.md

 # yts-movie-scraper

-This is a simple script to extract movie data form yts.mx movies.
+This is a simple script to extract movie data from yts.mx movies.
 It saves the data in a Mongo database

 # Required libraries